Product May Have Been Discontinued

 Near-average protein.
 Near-average fat.
 And near-average carbs when compared to a typical dry dog food.

-Even when you consider the protein-boosting effect of the peas, this looks like the profile of a kibble containing a moderate amount of meat.
+When you consider the protein-boosting effect of the peas, alfalfa, flaxseed and quinoa, this looks like the profile of a kibble containing a moderate amount of meat.

 A Final Word